 This conundrum is well recognized by vendors and buyers alike.
 A typical comment you could hear was “how the heck could these guys provide any level of quality on [ fill-in-the-blank] cents per word?!”

-As we all know, the laws of Supply and Demand are not always fair.
-Due to competition from desperate companies, the average price for translations sourced through e-procurement has quickly deteriorated to under 50% of the market price offered by most companies in Moscow.
+As we all know, the laws of supply and demand are not always fair.
+Due to competition from desperate companies, the average price for translations sourced through e-procurement has quickly deteriorated to under 50 percent of the market price offered by most companies in Moscow.
 In some cases vendors have even found themselves bidding at prices lower than their supplier costs.

 While the majority of established firms considered e-procurement a threat to their business, others saw a bit of opportunity here.
-They adapted their companies to tenders, developed processes to win contracts, counteract and keep competition in check, and to fulfil contracts terms.
+They adapted their companies to tenders, developed processes to not only win contracts, but to counteract and keep competition in check, and to fulfill contract terms.
 Out of established market leaders, EGO Translating and Translink have channeled lots of resources into tendering.
-Out of new players, Proflingva, Linguist (Moscow) and LS Group have been especially successful in challenging top firms, and squeezed them out from some of their old contracts after awarding these contracts started to be a matter of e-procurement procedure.
+Out of new players, Proflingva, Linguist (Moscow) and LS Group have been especially successful in challenging top firms, and squeezing them out from some of their old contracts.

 The big question for every firm specialized in tenders is how to do business and achieve profits when the rates are so terribly low.
-It is not easy to find translators that would agree to work for the rate that contracts with state agencies demanded.
-Furthermore, LSP’s have to pay sales commissions, project management costs, taxes and a host of other expenses.
+It is not easy to find translators that would agree to work at the rate that contracts with state agencies demanded.
+Furthermore, LSPs have to pay sales commissions, project management costs, taxes and a host of other expenses.
 Yet this isn’t to say that it is impossible.
-There are cases in which LSP’s have been able to enjoy 40% net margins on $0.016 per word.
+There are cases in which LSPs have been able to enjoy 40 percent net margins on USD 0.016 per word.

-Knowing the background of what is going in the language services market in Russia provides us with some useful insights.
-LSP’s will need to think carefully about whether they are willing to compete in such an environment.
+Knowing the background of what is going on in the language services market in Russia provides us with some useful insights.
+LSPs will need to think carefully about whether they are willing to compete in such an environment.
 If they are not properly set up to handle the competitive landscape, it is perhaps better just to avoid bidding on these projects.
-To summarize, we can draw several useful conclusions from this information.
+We can draw several useful conclusions from this information.